 Close to Sao Roque Beach, The Modern & Recycled House offers a large open-plan beachfront apartment that comes with its very own pool table!
 There is a small balcony with a wonderful view of both the sea and mountains.
-Check out the details.
+Check out the details on Booking.com.

 Casa da Graça is a clean, bright 4-bedroomed holiday home that boasts a great location and views from the terrace.
 You can make use of the hot tub after a long day of sightseeing and there is free car parking.
-See the photos.
+See photos and prices.